SimonHansul/EcotoxSystems.jl/README.md

 We can thus relatively easily switch between both modes.
 This can be useful for several reasons:

 - We can develop and unit-test test the ODE part independently of the rule-based part
-- During calibration, we often only need
+- During calibration, we often only need the ODE part.
 - We can more easily re-combine different rules and ODE-systems, respectively, to study model behaviour, perform model selections, Bayesian model averaging, etc.

 In essence, the idea that is at the heart of this package is that even the most complex scientific models should be transparent, extensible, testable and maintainable.
 This is of course an ideal to strive for, and not a destination that we have reached.  <br>